Medically reviewed by Drugs.com. Last updated on Dec 13, 2019.

 Pharmacologic Class: Beta-2 Adrenergic Agonist

-Uses For olodaterol
+Uses for olodaterol

 Olodaterol belongs to the family of medicines known as adrenergic bronchodilators.
-Adrenergic bronchodilators are medicines that are breathed in through the mouth to open up the bronchial tubes (air passages) in the lungs.
+Bronchodilators are medicines that are breathed in through the mouth to open up the bronchial tubes (air passages) in the lungs.
 They relieve cough, wheezing, shortness of breath, and troubled breathing by increasing the flow of air through the bronchial tubes.

-olodaterol is available only with your doctor's prescription.
+Olodaterol is available only with your doctor's prescription.

-Before Using olodaterol
+Before using olodaterol